 Biomedical waste is commonly known as hospital waste and is any kind of waste that contains potentially infectious materials.
 Primarily, there are four types of medical waste.
 These include general, infectious, hazardous and radioactive wastes.
 This waste may either be in solid or liquid form, and their generation relates to the diagnosis or treatment of humans as well as animals.

 Steps involved in the management of biomedical waste

 - Segregation of waste – infectious waste, pathological waste, sharps, pharmaceutical waste, genotoxic waste, chemical waste, metallic waste, pressurised containers, radioactive waste.

-- Collection of waste– biomedical bins, color-coded biomedical waste container, biomedical waste trolley bins, etc.
+- Collection of waste– biomedical bins, colour-coded biomedical waste containers, biomedical waste trolley bins, etc.

 - Storage of waste (max.
 42 hours)

 - Transportation of waste